SubleXBle/Fail2Ban-Report-Docker/README.md

 ```
 > set to */10 or */15 - to let shellscripts run with 10 or 15 minute timer

+> Congratulations!, you should now have a fully working Setup

 ## First Login & Security

 First Login - Check